AdguardTeam/AdguardKnowledgeBase/11.vpn/03.features/docs.en.md

 Normally, two VPN-based apps can't work simultaneously on Android.
 But we made it possible for AdGuard VPN and [AdGuard ad blocker](https://adguard.com/en/adguard-android/overview.html).
 All you have to do is to install both applications on your device, AdGuard will do the rest automatically.

-Compatibility mode comes with a few limiations:
+Compatibility mode comes with a few limitations:

 * Application tunneling and other app settings are now available only via the AdGuard ad blocker app
 * Switching to a custom DNS server can be performed only via AdGuard ad blocker